 Apple went so audacious and perhaps preposterous by placing great minds and achievers next to the Apple logo: Albert Einstein, Muhammad Ali, Gandhi, Bob Dylan, and Amelia Earheart.

-Here are couple great things about the slogan:
+Here are a couple of great things about the slogan:

-If you associate with higher qualities (courage, imagination, creations), your ads will be far more evergreen.
+If you associate with higher qualities (courage, imagination, creation), your ads will be far more evergreen.

 People will attack you for your audacity, but at least you’re promoting great role models.